Do you have a question?

 • Extremely powerful Windows authentication and DPAPI bypasses within virtual machines

-• Volume Shadow Copy mounting (standard, with Windows NTFS driver bypass, or as complete disks)
+• Multiple methods of Volume Shadow Copy mounting (standard, with Windows NTFS driver bypass, or as complete disks)

 • Launch virtual machines directly from Volume Shadow Copies